gildas-lormeau/zip.js/README.md

 import { ZipWriter, ZipReader, BlobReader } from "https://deno.land/x/zipjs/index.js";

 // ----
-// Writes the zip file
+// Write the zip file
 // ----

 // Creates a TransformStream object where the zip content will be written.